 In retrospect :

 - Textile dermatitis can cause skin irritation and allergic reactions that may become extreme.
-This is your underwear allergy symptoms.
+This indicates an underwear allergy.

 - This may happen mainly due to the mix of fabrics in your underwear and the dyes, preservatives etc.